 Shades from my own misspent youth, kids today are going crazy for stickers — to decorate water bottles, notebooks, letters home to friends, laptops, basically anything.
-Pick something your kids love, from anime to Stranger Things, animals, to Minecraft and Marvel Avengers (above), and guarantee you can find a big pack of them affordably on Amazon.
+Pick something your kids love, from anime to Stranger Things, animals, to Minecraft, even Marvel Avengers stickers (above) — I guarantee you can find a big pack of them affordably on Amazon.
 Or, check local stationery stores or even drugstores.

-We’re also long time fans of Tattly tattoos, and they have so many kid designs now it’s amazing, but teens might prefer the temporary tattoos designed by real tattoo artists.
+We’re also long time fans of Tattly tattoos, and they have so many kid designs now it’s amazing, but teens might prefer thenatural curiosity pack of temporary tattoos, which seem to be the perfect theme for a camp.
 This is one case where I might spend a little more — the huge packs of tattoos on Amazon may be cheap, but the quality is eh.
 My kids love these.

 Art Supplies and Gifts to Get Them Doodling

 When it’s quiet time in the bunk, sometimes the kids would rather draw, sketch, or doodle.
-I love sending a new pack of colorful gel pens, colored pencils (this set of 24 from one of my favorite brands is just $6.23 right now on sale!) or water colors brush pens along with some sketch pads — whatever medium your kid prefers is great.
+I love sending a new pack of colorful gel pens (this giant set is under $10!), colored pencils (this set of 24 from one of my favorite brands is just $6.23 right now on sale!), or water colors brush pens along with some sketch pads — whatever medium your kid prefers is great.

-If they prefer more of a “project,” check out paint by number sets or I love this cool mandala artist set, above, just $10 on sale right now!
-Adult or teen coloring books are also a hit — this anime coloring book could be a hit with kids who love Attack on Titan or Fairy Tale.
+If they prefer more of a “project,” check out paint by number sets or I love this cool mandala artist set, above.
+Adult or teen coloring books are also a hit — this pop manga coloring book could be a perfect camp care package gift for kids who love the artist’s work.